 While workers compensation and employers liability insurance do not have the same unique policy-related issues as CGL and property insurance, they too have their own unique considerations in the construction industry.
 Contractors often face the highest workers compensation rates and are often relegated to the residual markets or markets of last resort in their state.
 Additionally, given the expense and loss history that contractors may have, they may want to consider using alternative risk transfer mechanisms to reduce workers compensation expenses.
 Again, no insurance program is right for every construction professional, but it is important to seek out unique expertise in each of these areas.

-In addition to the nuances and technicalities involved in standard insurance products, the construction industry also has unique construction-specific insurance products including2:
+In addition to the nuances and technicalities involved in standard insurance products, the construction industry also has unique construction-specific insurance products that include the following.2

 Wrap-up programs including owner-controlled insurance programs, contractor-controlled insurance programs, and rolling wrap-ups